mjdominus/util/README.md

 with the numeric parts of the `a` sequence in numerical order.

+`spot` reads an input and emphasizes the differences from line to line by erasing the parts of each line that match the previous line.
+Try `ls -l | spot` to see what it does.

 `stouch` adjusts the last-modified dates on a set of files so that they appear to have been written in the order given on the command line.
 This is useful for dealing with stupid photo gallery programs